Beninese literature

+Benin is a country in western Africa.
+It consists of a narrow wedge of territory extending northward for about 420 miles from the Gulf of Guinea in the Atlantic Ocean, on which it has a 75-mile seacoast, to the Niger River, which forms part of Benin’s northern border with Niger.
+The official capital is Porto-Novo, but Cotonou is Benin’s largest city, its chief port, and its de factoadministrative capital.

-Benin is a former French colony in western Africa.
-French is the official language, and is usually used in literature, along with indigenous languages.
+French is the official language and is usually used in literature, but there is also literature in Fon, Yom, Yoruba, Gen, Kabiyé, Tammari, Bariba, Fulfulde and other national languages.

 Folk stories and feminist works hold high significance in Benin literature.

 Oba of Benin

 The modern Republic of Benin (La République du Bénin) is not ruled by a king.
 The Oba of Benin is active in modern times as a literary figure in theater and literature.
 Historically, the ruler of the Kingdom of Dahomey was known as the Oba of Benin.
 In the oral tradition of Benin, the Oba (King) of Benin is a demigod personified, as a cultural symbol, a spiritual icon, and a political figure.
 During the period of the Kingdom of Dahomey, the Oba entered any occasion with his vassals, who would sing to demonstrate his mythical status.
 These deified honorific titles and ceremonies elevated the Oba to an idealized status.
-The mythic overtones of the Oba of Benin symbolize not only the sanctity of the royal power, but also the religious and cultural symbols of Benin.
+The mythic overtones of the Oba of Benin symbolize not only the sanctity of the royal power but also the religious and cultural symbols of Benin.
 Threatened by political turmoil and commercial adventures in the white world, the Benin Empire has been in a turbulent era for a long time.
 As a representative of the male spirit, the Oba maintains the social order of Benin in literature, which is organized around the power of God.
 Historical figures, as the common point of Nigerian literature, are further expanded from the oral sources of historical sources.
 Written and oral literature simultaneously, and through the study of drama, convey that the Oba in Benin plays a pivotal role in the rich cultural heritage of indigenous people.